fregu856/papers/README.md

 - `NeurIPS 2022`
 - [Diffusion Models], [Uncertainty Estimation]
 ```
 Quite well written and somewhat interesting paper.
 I focused mainly on the regression part, I found the classification part a bit confusing.
 For regression they just illustrate their method on 1D toy examples, without any baseline comparisons, and then evaluate on the UCI regression benchmark.
-Also, they don't compare with other simple models which can handle multi-model p(y|x) distributions, e.g. GMMs, normalizing flows or EBMs.
+Also, they don't compare with other simple models which can handle multi-modal p(y|x) distributions, e.g. GMMs, normalizing flows or EBMs.
 ```

 ##### [23-05-27] [paper296]